New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 To ensure data integrity, perform the steps below in the order specified.

-1. Upgrade Salesforce package to v1.48 or above.
+1. Upgrade to the latest version of Salesforce package.
 Contact support for assistance with the installation.

 2. Migrate the Chargebee site(s) to Product Catalog 2.0.